statengeneraal/laws-markdown/verdrag/agreement/on/the/conservation/of/african-eurasian/migratory/waterbirds/BWBV0001249/README.md

 4.1.2 The Agreement secretariat shall be kept informed by the Parties of their legislation relating to the hunting of populations listed in Table 1.

-4.1.3 Parties shall cooperate with a view to developing a reliable and harmonized system for the collection of harvest data in order to assess the annual harvest of populations listed in Table 1.
+4.1.3 Parties shall cooperate with a view to developing a reliable and harmonised system for the collection of harvest data in order to assess the annual harvest of populations listed in Table 1.
 They shall provide the Agreement secretariat with estimates of the total annual take for each population, when available.

 4.1.4 Parties shall endeavour to phase out the use of lead shot for hunting in wetlands as soon as possible in accordance with self-imposed and published timetables.